-If you read my #GodSingsBieber post, you know I don’t hear or meet God in “Christian” songs alone.
-On the radio, in stores, … you can have an encounter anywhere, and now that my own personal religious lid has been lifted, I’m freed up to hear *Him everywhere.
+If you read my #GodSingsBieber post, you know it’s possible to hear and meet God in places other than “Christian” songs and circles.
+And now that my own personal religious lid has been lifted, I’m freed up to hear *Him everywhere.

 Why doesn’t Lightning come down straight?
 It’s ferocious and 5x hotter than the sun, so shouldn’t it just charge down, literally?
 I never gave lightning much thought untill I heard a Capital Kings track, Forever.
 One lyric line, “I feel Your Lightning in my veins,” spoke to something deep in my heart and I was inspired to put lightning on my phone wallpaper.
 As I admired it, I realized how much lightening looks like our veins…